commitsovercoffee/minima-nvim/README.md

 Along with sane defaults and keymappings.

+## What is it ?

+- MinimaNvim is a single file neovim config written in lua aiming to provide a (highly opiniated) base config.
+- The configuration is well-commented to provide a clear and concise overview of the different blocks of code.
+This makes it easy to understand what each block does, so users can easily play with the configuration and evolve it as they like.

-## What is neovim ?
+What is neovim ?
+Any why bother configurig it ?

 It is an editor just like notepad or gedit.
 What's special about neovim is that it is a modal text editor that is designed to be fast and efficient.
-And you can extend its functionality using plugins, and hence it makes up for a great programming editor since you can add functionalities that you want, and ultimately create your [PDE](https://www.youtube.com/watch?v=QMVIJhC9Veg) ( personalized development environment ).
+You can extend its functionality using plugins, and hence it makes up for a great programming editor since you can add functionalities that you want, and ultimately create your [PDE](https://www.youtube.com/watch?v=QMVIJhC9Veg) ( personalized development environment ).

-## Usage
+## How to use it ?

 - Install neovim.
 - Backup current nvim and shared folder.